 Some glimpse of NuCurrent wireless charging technology:

-- NuEva HF premium wireless charging solution for implanted medical devices and industrial robots.
+- NuEva HF premium wireless charging solution for E-mobility, gaming, implanted medical devices, industrial robots, and laptop computers.

 To know more about our capabilities and discuss your next product development project, please reach out to us.